-Rutgers, The State University of New Jersey, is seeking an Oncology Clinical Research Coordinator III for the Office of Human Research Services at the Rutgers Cancer Institute of New Jersey.
-The primary purpose of the Oncology Clinical Research Coordinator III position is to assist Cancer Institute of New Jersey's multidisciplinary Oncology Clinical Research Team with conducting clinical trials.
+Rutgers, The State University of New Jersey, is seeking an Oncology Clinical Research Coordinator III, for the Oncology Clinical Research Team at the Rutgers Cancer Institute of New Jersey.

 Actively participates in ongoing research specific quality assurance activities such as chart audits for protocol compliance.